 DOUG GRAESSER, PhD

 Tom Walker is a structural analyst with over 35 years of experience with composite aircraft structures.
-He has been with NSE since 2000, where he manages and serves as principal investigator for a variety of technical contracts, largely related to residual strength and damage tolerance.
+He has been with NSE since 2000.
+He is currently semi-retired, and provides consultation to NSE on topics related to his areas of expertise.
+As a former principal engineer at NSE, he managed and served as principal investigator for a variety of technical contracts, largely related to residual strength and damage tolerance.
 Prior to joining NSE, Tom spent 20 years in Boeing’s Commercial Airplane unit, where he was involved in the development and application of advanced composite concepts to primary structure.
 He has extensive experience in developing and validating analysis techniques, as well as structural testing.
 Tom is an industry expert on the residual strength of composite sandwich panels and stiffened laminate structure.
-He has been actively involved in Composites Materials Handbook 17, where he was co-chairman of the Damage Tolerance Task Group from 2001-2015.
+He was actively involved in Composites Materials Handbook 17, where he was co-chairman of the Damage Tolerance Task Group from 2001-2015.
 Tom earned his MS in Aeronautics and Astronautics Engineering from the University of Washington and is a licensed Professional Engineer in the state of Washington.

 MARK LOBO, PhD